denten-books/plain-text/0-intro.md

 blindly."
 "When I sit at my desk," he went on to write, "I don't see the papers and the books that are lying all about because I'm used to them" [@flusser_freedom_2003, 13 and 82].
 Familiar objects pass no information to their users, according the Flusser.
+Like water for fish, they pass into the background of experience.
+This is, we might say, the function of media: to ultimately disappear into the background, not to produce meaning but to cease production, to become a stage for meaning-making, and like the stage to disappear from view.

-By contrast, the condition of exile allows the displaced to once again transform habituated experience into meaningful information.
+By contrast, the condition of exile allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything is unusual," he wrote [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concluded can "begin as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
 Known quantities like